-The Organization claims that the Carrier improperly subcontracted snow removal on the November and December dates.
+The Organization claims that the Carrier improperly subcontracted snow removal on the January date.
 Rule 13 governs subcontracting.
 The Rule is designed to prevent subcontracting except in certain situations.
 None of these situations exist and the Carrier's defense is invalid.
+In its submission, the Organization asserts that the snow removal work is exclusive work of BMWE-represented employees: